YoungBoy Never Broke Again: 2021–2022: California federal firearm charge and Baton Rouge federal firearm and drug charge

-2023–present: Baton Rouge Federal firearm charge
+2023–2024: Baton Rouge federal firearm charge

-On March 9, 2023, regarding Gaulden's Baton Rouge Federal firearm charge, the prosecution team filed a motion to challenge Gaulden's motion to suppress the video and photo evidence - which they won in March 2022.
+On March 9, 2023, regarding Gaulden's Baton Rouge federal firearm charge, the prosecution team filed a motion to challenge Gaulden's motion to suppress the video and photo evidence – which they won in March 2022.
 It was noted that the three-judge panel would come to a decision in the following weeks.

-On March 15, 2023, it was announced that judge Shelly Dick lifted restrictions from Gaulden's house arrest.
+On March 15, 2023, it was announced that Judge Shelly Dick lifted restrictions from Gaulden's house arrest.
 In the report, two conditions were removed.
 Firstly, Gaulden would be allowed to have more than three visitors at a time without a curfew restriction.